IARC Handbooks - Upcoming Meetings

 - Curriculum vitae of the proposed candidate.

-- WHO Declaration of Interests to disclose associations with parties that have an interest in any agent that will be reviewed.
+- WHO Declaration of Interests to disclose associations with parties that have an interest in any intervention that will be reviewed.

-Please send your nominations before the closing date by e-mail (email@example.com).
+Please send your nominations before the closing date by email to firstname.lastname@example.org.

 Public nominations will be combined with those identified by IARC and other national and international health agencies.
 IARC will select an interdisciplinary Working Group based on (a) knowledge and experience, and (b) absence of real or apparent conflicts of interests.
 Consideration will also be given to demographic diversity and balance of scientific findings and views.